Medical Assisting

 Semester Hours 3

 This course is designed to provide the opportunity to apply clinical, laboratory, and administrative skills in a physician’s office, clinic, or outpatient facility.
 The student will gain experience applying knowledge learned in the classroom to enhance competence and strengthen professional communications and interactions.
 Upon completion, students should be able to perform as entry-level Medical Assistants.
-The content of this course is aligned with standards and guidelines from the American Association of Medical Assisting.
+The content of this course is aligned with standards and guidelines from the American Association of Medical Assistants.

 MAT 239: Phlebotomy Practicum